 - The session will run and your message will be sent

 - When you see “Disconnected”, close the session window.

 - You should see a message from Winlink with your system password appear in the Inbox.
 If not, repeat the steps following "Post to Outbox".

 - Click on settings and then Winlink Express Setup and Fill in your password,which will now be required to send/receive future emails & Click Update.

 Pat is a linux based application for interfacing with Winlink, and has the benefit of operating as a web-server, which can be accessed over a local network, allowing multiple users at a specific location to send and receive emails.
 However, it does not support form features useful for EMCOMM at this time.
+Winlink has now added forms capability, making it even more useful for EMCOMM applications - although interfacing to radio is a little more difficult than Windows.
 Nonetheless, it has great potential for shelter and/or team related EMCOMM activities.

 At this point you have a minimum Winlink email setup, sending and receiving email via the Winlink network.
 The next setup would be to radio interface Winlink so you can send and receive email via the Winlink radio network.
 Interfacing with radio, particularly VHF/UHF would be essentially the same as used to setup APRS.
 More on that later.